nigelawj/MMALNet-RandAug/README.md

 		- If no training metrics are desired, set to `False` to save training time
 	- `set`
 		- Set to `CompCars` to load CompCars dataset; Can be set to other datasets like CUB200, etc.
+	- `rand_aug`
+		- Set to `True` if RandAug (Random Augmentation) is to be used for training, else set to `False`
+		- Does not affect testing as RandAug is not used in testing phase.
 	- `num_folds`
 		- Set the number of folds for stratified K-folds cross validation
 	- `start_from_fold`